iborovskiy/iborovskii-ebird-analytics-dwh/README.md

     - Use Python connector for PostgreSQL
     - Implemented high water mark mechanism for loading only new data rows from the STG db

-The **scripts** folder contains several scripts for initial system setup and automating the full backup of the three databases - MRR, STG, and DWH.
+4. **Full backup of the three production databases - MRR, STG, and DWH**
+    - Implemented as bash script and can be run independently in shell (**ebird-full-backup.sh**)

+Script **ebird-airflow_setup** allows you to set up new ETL process and production instances of all databases.

 ### Data sources